lafranceinsoumise/ansible-backup/README.md

 Ansible role which manage backups.
 Support file backups, PostgreSQL, MySQL, MongoDB and Redis backups.

-Redis backup is experimental and only works with AOF disabled.
+Redis backup is experimental and only works with [AOF](https://redis.io/topics/persistence) disabled.

+Supports export of backup status to Prometheus.
+Metrics are written in a directory in order to be exposed by the [Textfile collector](https://github.com/prometheus/node_exporter#textfile-collector).

 Initially forked from [Stouts.backup](https://github.com/Stouts/Stouts.backup).